endergreen12/pjsekai-frida-scripts/README.md

 ## Options
 Some options for fixed and character camera are provided

-You can change those from option dialog
+You can change those from the option dialog

-A button to open option dialog will be added to mv play confirm screen layer
+A button to open the option dialog will be added to the deck edit screen of music video

 ---